jesshaley/haley_et_al_2024/README.md

     - `createDiamondGrid.m` : creates a grid of diamonds and corresponding triangles (2 per diamond) given information about their size and spacing.

 ### Analyze worm behavior <a name="behavior"></a>
-- `analyzeForaging.m` :
+- `analyzeForaging.m` : uses the body segment location of animal combined with the location of bacterial patches/lawns to identify encounters and properties of those encounters.

    -  #### Analyze worm movement and identify encounters <a name="analysis"></a>

-      - `analyzeWormLabTracks.m` : takes mid-point data exported from WormLab and computes numerous metrics related to the worm's position, velocity, and turning behavior as well as it's location relative to the arena and lawns.
+      - `analyzeWormLabTracks.m` : takes body segment data exported from WormLab and computes numerous metrics related to the worm's position, velocity, and turning behavior as well as it's location relative to the arena and lawns.
+      - `offsetTime.m` : corrects the wormNum identifiers and time values for experiments where the recording spans multiple `.avi` files.
+      - `defineEncounter.m` : uses high-resolution body segment locations of animals exploring environments with a single small patch of bacteria to define an encounter event for use when only the mid-point of the animal can be reliably tracked.
       - `analyzeEncounters.m` : uses the location of animal(s) and lawn(s) to identify encounters and properties of those encounters.

     - #### Plot behavior <a name="plot"></a>
-      - `plotTracks.m` :
+      - `plotTracks.m` : writes an image to file showing the tracks of an animal overlaid onto an image of the lawns and arena.
+Tracks are colored based on a given metric (e.g., time, velocity, path angle).
       - `createVideo.m` : writes a video to file showing either the tracks of an animal or the original video downsampled with scale bar and time stamp showing.

+*this following section(s) are in progress as of 2/19/2025*

+### Classify worm behavior <a name="label"></a>
+- `labelEncounters.m` : uses the body segment location of an animal combined with the location of bacterial patches/lawns to identify encounters and properties of those encounters.
+   - `estimatePosterior.m` :

+### Estimate bacterial density <a name="OP50-GFP"></a>
+- `analyzeGFP.m` : gets all the meta data for a set of experiments, identifies brightfield images of acetate templates, identifies background images of empty plates, and extracts and analyzes the fluorescence intensity profile for each patch.
+   - #### Get file metadata <a name="metadata2"></a>
+      - `getPlateInfo.m` :
+      - `getMetaDataCZI.m` :
+   - #### Analyze fluorescence <a name="fluorescence"></a>
+      - `getFlourescenceBackground.m` :
+      - `analyzeLawnProfiles.m` :
+- `plotForagingGFP.m` :

+### Model the exploitation decision <a name="model"></a>
+- `modelExploit.m` :

+### Statistical analyses <a name="statistics"></a>
+- `benjaminiHochberg.m` :
+- `silvermansTest.m` :
+- `writeSourceData.m` :

 ## Links <a name="links"></a>